alexdevero/alex-devero-blog/__drafts__/draft--maps-in-javascript.md

 ## Removing all values from maps

 Removing values with `delete()` method is handy when you want to remove just one or few values.
 If you want to remove all values in a map at once, there is a better and faster way to do it.
 Aside from overwriting the map, you can do this also with `clear()` method.
-This method doesn't accepts any parameters.
+This method doesn't accept any parameters.

 ```JavaScript
 // Create new map